 Gain a broad understanding of education from early years to lifelong learning before pursing a career in teaching or education more widely.
 You will benefit from a strong focus on social equality, international learning opportunities and the chance to take a specialist pathway.

-You can choose to build on this core knowledge by following one of our specialist pathways in Special Educational Needs and Disabilities (SEND) or Teaching English to Speakers of Other Languages (TESOL).
+- Tailor your degree to your career aspirations by choosing one of our pathways in Special Educational Needs and Disability (SEND) or Teaching English to Speakers of Other Languages (TESOL)